openvinotoolkit/openvino_tensorflow/docs/USAGE.md

 # Usage of **OpenVINO™ integration with TensorFlow**

 This document describes the available Python APIs for **OpenVINO™ integration with TensorFlow**.
-The first section describes the essential APIs and lines of code required to use the functionality of OpenVINO integration with TensorFlow applications.
+The first section covers the essential APIs and commands required to enable OpenVINO integration with TensorFlow applications.

 ## APIs for essential functionality

-To add the OpenVINO-TensorFlow package to the TensorFlow python application, import the package using the below line of code:
+To add the package to your TensorFlow python application, run the following command:

     import openvino_tensorflow

+Backend engine is used to perform actual computations for network inference.
 By default, CPU backend is enabled.
-You can substitute the default CPU backend with a different backend by using the following API:
+To change the default engine, use the following API:

     openvino_tensorflow.set_backend('backend_name')